What Type of Encapsulation Material Works Best for the Crawl Space?

 Yes, it is.
 Any contractor will tell you this is the best way two protect your crawl space.
 Depending on your location, you can choose to install a plastic vapor barrier only or install the plastic encapsulation with a dehumidifier.
 We strongly recommend that you condition the crawl space so as to regulate moisture levels.
 Dehumidification can help bring down moisture to 50%, which is where it should be.

-During encapsulation, your contractor will cover the entire floor and walls of the crawl space with a 20mm plastic barrier.
+During encapsulation, your contractor will cover the entire floor and walls of the crawl space with a 20-mil plastic barrier.
 Edges are sealed to the wall liner using tape, and beams and joists are insulated with spray foam.
-By the end of the exercise, the crawl space will be separate from the dirt and cold air outside, keeping it dry and free from pests and dust.
+By the end of the exercise, the crawl space will be separate from the dirt and cold air outside, keeping it dry and more difficult for pests to get inside.

-While the upfront costs may be high, the benefits are long-lasting.
-You’ll never ever have to worry about moisture attacking your crawl space or pests gaining a foothold.
+The benefits of this are long-lasting.
+You won’t have to worry about moisture attacking your crawl space, and pests will have less interest and opportunities to gain a foothold.
 Also, your home will be much warmer and you’ll spend less energy regulating the internal conditions.

 Where Can I Find Encapsulation Material?